Litee/unofficial.xilium.cefglue/README.md

 ## CefGlue upgrade to modern CEF/Chromium versions

 * CefGlue upgrades stopped for unknown reason at version 59, but many people must upgrade to modern versions of Chromium - e.g. to fix security issues.
-I have forked CefGlue and upgraded it to Chromium 62.
+I have forked CefGlue and upgraded it to Chromium 62 and 63.
 * I am lazy, so I am running checks for Windows only.
 If there will be a demand I can start other setups as well.
 * Here are features added since v59.
 I have implemented new APIs, but did not test them much:
   * CefExtensions